We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 While Ecwid is a better option for adding online selling features to an existing website, there’s no question that Shopify is the better option for users who want to build a brand new, fully-featured, standalone online store.

-Whilst Ecwid does now boast a feature — ‘Instant Site’ — which lets you build a standalone store, it’s pretty basic, allowing you to create a one-page site featuring your products alongside information about your business.
+Whilst Ecwid does now boast a feature — ‘Instant Site’ — that lets you build a standalone store, it’s pretty basic, allowing you to create a one-page site featuring your products alongside information about your business.

 The main advantage of the ‘Instant Site’ feature is that it allows a beginner to put something together and sell products really quickly — it’s a really good option for starting a side hustle with.